Difference Between Adrenalin and Cortisol

 Adrenalin vs Cortisol

 Cortisol is also a hormone produced by the body.
-The hormone is most often secreted during intense situations or at times of high stress.
+The hormone is most secreted during intense situations or at times of high stress.

-The hormone is commonly referred to as the “stress” hormone as it is produced only during stressful situations.
+The hormone is commonly referred to as the “stress” hormone, as it is produced only during stressful situations.
 The release of this hormone stabilizes the blood pressure.

 Comparison Table